yinglj/davinci-resolve-mcp/README.md

 ## Windows Support Notes

-Windows support is experimental in v1.3.2 and may require additional troubleshooting:
+Windows support is stable in v1.3.3 and should not require additional troubleshooting:
 - Ensure DaVinci Resolve is installed in the default location
 - Environment variables are properly set as described above
 - Windows paths may require adjustment based on your installation